 How Much Does Window Installation Cost In Erie?

 The cost of window installation or replacement varies based on several factors, including how difficult your windows are to access or install, the materials you choose, and the number and size of the windows.
-On average, homeowners in Erie will spend about $270 per window*.
+On average, homeowners in Erie spend about $270 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-- Windows that are hard to open, close, and lock properly due to age and wear.
+- Windows that are hard to close, open, and lock properly due to age and wear.

-- Outdated and inefficient window styles that take away from your home’s curb appeal.
+- Inefficient and outdated window styles that reduce your home’s curb appeal.

-- Discomfort and high energy bills from poor insulation around windows.
+- High energy bills and discomfort from poor insulation around windows.

-- Cold air and drafts leaking in through old, loose-fitting windows.
+- Drafts and cold air leaking in from old, loose-fitting windows.

-- Fogging between window panes, condensation issues, or rotting window frames that allow moisture intrusion into the home.
+- Fogging between window panes, condensation issues, or rotting window frames allowing moisture intrusion into the home.

 How To Choose a Window Company